Tools and Parts.

 Basically, the tool is two sockets that can nest inside one another, with a 3" piece of 3/8" square stock and a spring joining them.
 That way driving one turns both, and the spring automatically extends the inner socket for you.
 For the sockets, I used a 14mm, which gives a snug fit on the top 9/16" nuts, and a 13/16" spark plug socket for the rocker studs.
 On the 13/16 socket, I filed the chamfer off since the hex on the rocker stud is so short.
 The 3/8" stock is retained in the 14mm socket by slightly mushrooming the end, the other end has a 8-32 screw and washer.

 Once assembled, I taped a 7/8" socket on the drive hex at the end of the spark plug socket to drive the whole shebang.
 There's just enough room under the intake for the tool to fit, and with the tight 14mm socket it helped to spray the outside of the upper nuts with WD-40 so the socket would slip on with the light spring pressure (a stiff spring would make the tool tough to use).
-A few photos are below if you want to make one yourself.
+A few photos are here if you want to make one yourself.
 It does make things a lot easier, especially if you are torquing a head on an installed engine.

 Engine Balancing.